goat-io/openmetabase/README.md

 A proof-of-concept for using Metabase as a backoffice solution with enhanced action capabilities in embedded dashboards.

-## AGPL License Compliance Notice

-**This project maintains a patched version of Metabase in full compliance with the GNU Affero General Public License v3.0 (AGPL-3.0).** We are committed to:

-- **Full Transparency**: All modifications to Metabase source code are documented and available as git patches in `apps/metabase-patches/patches/`
-- **Open Source**: This entire repository, including all patches and modifications, is publicly available
-- **Attribution**: We maintain the "Powered by Metabase" logo in all embedded dashboards to properly attribute the original software
-- **User Rights**: Anyone receiving our modified version has full access to the complete source code, as required by AGPL

-For detailed information about our modifications, see [MODIFICATIONS.md](apps/metabase-patches/MODIFICATIONS.md) and [NOTICE.md](NOTICE.md).

-## Relationship with Metabase Commercial Offerings

-**This project is not intended to compete with or undermine Metabase's paid products.** Our modifications address a very specific use case: enabling basic action functionality in embedded dashboards for managing interactions within the embedding application.

-### What This Project Does
-- Enables actions in embedded dashboards for specific backoffice use cases
-- Allows parent-iframe communication for controlled interactions
-- Provides a workaround for a narrow set of embedding limitations

-### What This Project Doesn't Do
-- We do NOT support advanced embedding features (white-labeling, custom styling, etc.)
-- We do NOT provide the full suite of enterprise features
-- We do NOT offer commercial support or guarantees

-**We strongly encourage organizations needing professional embedded analytics to purchase Metabase Pro or Enterprise licenses**, which offer:
-- Official support and SLAs
-- Advanced embedding capabilities
-- White-labeling and customization options
-- Priority features and bug fixes
-- Direct support from the Metabase team

-Our project exists solely to explore specific technical possibilities within the open-source version and share our learnings with the community.
-We are grateful for Metabase's work and hope this project might even help identify use cases that could be considered for future open-source releases.

 ## Metabase Credentials

 For the local development environment credentials are